Scaling up Group Closeness Maximization: Related work

-Chen \etal~\cite{DBLP:conf/adc/ChenWW16} proposed a greedy approximation algorithm (\textsf{Greedy}) for group closeness.
-We recall that the objective is to find a set $S^{\star}$ such that $S^{\star} = {\arg \max}_{S \subseteq V} \{c(S) : |S| = k \}. $ \textsf{Greedy} runs $k$ iterations, after which it returns a set $S$.
-Within each iteration, \textsf{Greedy} adds to the set $S$ the node $u$ with the largest marginal gain $c(S \cup \{u\}) - c(S)$.
-Since the objective function $c$ is monotone and submodular (as proven in~\cite{DBLP:conf/adc/ChenWW16}), \textsf{Greedy} provides a $(1 - 1/e)$-approximation for the GCM problem, \ie $c(S) \geq (1-1/e)c(S^{\star})$.
-Algorithm~\ref{alg:greedy} in Appendix~\ref{app:pseudocodes} shows the pseudocode of \textsf{Greedy}.
+Still, a greedy method is a viable approach for the problem at hand.
+Greedy supermodular minimization by starting with $S = V$ and \emph{removing} the worst node in each iteration is considered by Il'ev~\cite{ILEV2001131}; he provides approximation results in terms of steepness.
+Yet, due to its high number of iterations ($n-k$) for smaller $k$ (small values are more relevant in practice), we keep the original \textsf{Greedy} framework that starts with $S = \emptyset$ and \emph{adds} the node with optimal marginal gain.
+Algorithm~\ref{alg:greedy} in Appendix~\ref{app:pseudocodes} shows the pseudocode of this latter \textsf{Greedy} variant.
 In Line~\ref{line:distances} the pairwise distances are computed and stored in the $n \times n$ matrices $d$ and $M$.
 In each iteration, $d$ always contains the pairwise distances, whereas $M$ contains, for each node pair $(u, w)$, the distance $d(S \cup \{u\}, w)$.
 Initially $d = M$, since $S = \emptyset$.
 Then, every time a node $s$ is added to $S$, $M$ is updated in Line~\ref{line:updateM}. $Score$ contains $c(S \cup \{u\})$ for each node $u$, which is computed in Line~\ref{line:updateScore} by summing over $M(u, w)$, $\forall w \in V$.

 Since it needs to store two $n \times n$ matrices, the memory requirement of \textsf{Greedy} is $\Theta(n^2)$.
 The running time is $\Theta(n(m + n \log n))$ for the initial APSP computation (when running a SSSP from each node in a weighted graph) and then $\Theta(k n^2)$ for the remaining part.